Pleias/Pleias-Rag/README.md

 First, we describe the usage of the RagSystem, as it can also manage the database.

 ### Installation
+Clone the repository and install the package using pip:
 ```bash
 pip install .
 ```